Recipient Surgery - Kidney Transplantation

-As after any major surgery, you’ll probably feel sore and groggy when you wake up.
+After any major surgery, you’ll probably feel sore and groggy when you wake up.
 However, many transplant recipients report feeling much better immediately after surgery.
-Even if you wake up feeling great, you’ll need to stay in the hospital for about a week to recover from surgery, and longer if you have any complications.
+Even if you wake up feeling great, you’ll need to stay in the hospital for about a week to recover from surgery and longer if you have any complications.

 If you’ve been on hemodialysis, you’ll find that your post-transplant diet is much less restrictive.
-You can drink more fluids and eat many of the fruits and vegetables you were previously told to avoid.
-You may even need to gain a little weight, but be careful not to gain weight too quickly and avoid salty foods that can lead to high blood pressure
+You can drink more fluids and eat many fruits and vegetables you were previously told to avoid.
+You may even need to gain a little weight, but be careful not to gain weight too quickly and avoid salty foods that can lead to high blood pressure.

 Immunosuppressants can weaken your immune system, which can lead to infections.
 Some drugs may also change your appearance.
 Your face may get fuller; you may gain weight or develop acne or facial hair.
 Not all patients have these problems, though, and diet and makeup can help.